openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

     regex: "federate_samples|federate_filtered_samples"
  ```

+Note:
-Note: the `metricRelabeling` section only keeping two metrics, while the rest is
+- the `metricRelabeling` section only keeping two metrics, while the rest is
 dropped.
+- the metrics in the `keep` section were obtained with the help of a script that
+  parsed all Alerts, PrometheusRules and Console dashboards to determine what
+  metrics were actually being used.

 Finally, a team that adopts the metrics collection profile feature should also
 add themselves and their component to the list under